ThoughtSpot Pricing Guide 2026: Costs & Plans Broken Down

 About Mammoth Analytics

-Mammoth connects to 200+ data sources, automatically cleans and transforms data, and delivers analytics-ready datasets to any BI tool at $19/user/month.
+Mammoth connects to 100+ tested sources — plus anything with a REST API, in and out — automatically cleans and transforms data, and delivers analytics-ready datasets to any BI tool on flat per-tier pricing.
 Teams reduce data prep time by 90% and eliminate the need for expensive AI-powered search platforms.
 Learn more | View pricing | Compare tools